RyanThomasMusser/kickstart-meteor-react-flowrouter-SSR-codeSplit/README.md

 - **build time**: client and server rebuilds are not super fast, and can be very long.
 It's not easy nor transparent to use other build build tools you might be used to or want to use, because they do a better job at what they've been build for (like webpack).
 - being opiniated: it wraps your entire stack, but doesn't tell you which rendering frameworks, or which databases type to use.
 While that sounds awesome it also splits the effort of the community and Meteor team.

-## React
+### React
-React, from Facebook, is a front end framework that manages app logic and UI rendering.
+(React)[https://facebook.github.io/react/], from Facebook, is a front end framework that manages app logic and UI rendering.
 It's great because:
 - the design pattern (UI is a function of state) is very clear.
 It makes your client logic beautiful.
 - rendering is very smart and efficient.